Labour retains popularity with Maori voters

 The poll has a margin of error of plus or minus 3.1%.

-Next story in Political: Political diary for week starting 4 February
+Next story in Politics: Political diary for week starting 4 February

 Copyright © 2013, Radio New Zealand